ravikant-diwakar/Student-Management-System/README.md

-Here's a detailed, easy-to-understand `README.md` for your Student Management System project.
-It is designed to help even a user with zero knowledge of the project to understand and set it up easily.

----

 # Student Management System

 Welcome to the Student Management System!
 This project allows you to manage student information easily using a MySQL database.
 It supports adding, viewing, editing, and deleting student records along with calculating CGPA on a 10-point scale.